 - 1. In the Memory Size (MB) field, type the amount of memory to be allocated to the virtual machine.
-The minimum amount you can allocate is 256 MB. - 2.
+The minimum amount you can allocate is 256 MB and the maximum is 3600 MB.
+The value you enter must be evenly divisible by four.
+If you want to configure the virtual machine with more memory than 3600 MB, you must use the virtualization application to do so.
+The virtual machine must be turned off to change this value. - 2.
 In the Virtual Disk Type field, select the type of disks used by this virtual machine.
 This setting applies to all disks belonging to this virtual machine.
-If the virtual machine does not have any disks defined for it, then this field is ignored.
-Table 20 describes the disk types that you can select.
+If the virtual machine does not have any disks defined for it, this field is ignored.
+The virtual machine must be turned off to change this value.

+The following table describes the disk types that you can select.